 run-of-the-mill, ho-hum entertainment website."

-MPAA: Rated PG-13 for adventure violence and some mild innuendo.
+MPAA: Rated PG-13 for sequences of intense action, and some suggestive content.